mambucodev/my-website/content/blog/2025-09-20-summer-hike/index.md

 +++
 title = "Summer Hike"
 description = "As a Scout of Europe, every summer I go on a 1-week hike with my scout friends.
-This august I went on one, and now want to share it with you!" date = 2025-09-20T00:00:00+02:00
+This august I went on one, and now I want to share it with you!" date = 2025-09-20T00:00:00+02:00
 [taxonomies]
 tags = ["Nature", "Hiking", "Scout"]